coracle-social/pomade/README.md

 }
 ```

-*IMPORTANT*: In order for recovery completion to be valid, it MUST be signed by the **same client pubkey** that initiated the recovery flow.
+_IMPORTANT_: In order for recovery completion to be valid, it MUST be signed by the **same client pubkey** that initiated the recovery flow.
 Signers MUST also invalidate OTPs after a small number of attempts to prevent brute force attacks.
 OTPs MUST be invalidated after a short period of time as well (e.g., 15 minutes).

-The signer must then indicate whether the flow was successful by returning the `group` and `commit` originally generated on the user's client:
+If this was a `login` flow, the signer should create a new session with the same group/share using the newly-generated client key, and NOT return them.
+If this was a `recovery` flow, the signer must return the `group` and `commit` originally generated on the user's client:

 ```typescript
 {